samparkewolfe/Sound_Control/README.txt

 Extrapolate weaknesses from flow chart.
 	Come up with solution to user being able to change the sound files whilst keeping the same model.
-	Come up with holistic solution the user knowing the state of the model e.g. trained/not trained, with data, without training data.

 Go through UI with Nielsen’s Heuristics.